aridjayarecipes/cutesrecipes.web.app/content/post/2400-step-by-step-guide-to-make-perfect-sauteed-purple-cabbage-and-amp-kale-with-hot-italian-vegan-sausage-and-amp-bell-peppers.md

-So that's going to wrap it up for this special food sautéed purple cabbage & kale with hot italian vegan sausage & bell peppers recipe.
+So that's going to wrap it up for this special food sautéed purple cabbage &amp; kale with hot italian vegan sausage &amp; bell peppers recipe.
 Thank you very much for your time.
 I am sure you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!